gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 back to the table in the center of the room.
 An earthy smell like incense hung in the air.
 Erileine was shocked to see drops of sweat on the bookster's shaven head.
-Everything she had ever read about strange southern vices came rushing back to him.
+Everything she had ever read about strange southern vices came rushing back to her.

 "Um, my maere thought you might want some dinner."